 In cases where there is still no justice, Christians can help people to find God as the Just Judge by entrusting everything into His hands like Jesus did on the Cross (1 Peter 2:23).
-Christians can also take their priestly role and practice "identificational confession" on behalf of the offenders.
-Identificational confession is very powerful way to help others find healing, even for wounds that have been suppressed for many years.
+Christians can also take their priestly role and 'stand in the gap' on behalf of the offenders.
+Standing in the Gap is very powerful way to help others find healing, even for wounds that have been suppressed for many years.
 We will look at this in more detail in chapter 13.